-Are you interested in raising children and in how the environment contributes to the development of children and youth?
-In the way you can support parents and educators to create a context where children and youth are able to reach their full potential?
-Then this master’s programme is definitely an option for you!
+Are you interested in raising children?
+In the way their environment shapes their development?
+Would you like to learn how to support parents and educators, creating a context where children and youth can reach their full potential?
+Then this Master's programme may be just right for you!

 Objective of the programme